J0hans1/IT1901-DiscoGolf/README.md

 A companion application for discgolfing at the Trondheim local courses; Lade and Dragvoll.
 The repository contains:

-- documentation
+- Documentation
-- maven and gitpod config files
+- Pom.xml files for Maven modules
-- JUNIT test cases for the logic
+- Junit5 test cases for the logic
+- TestFX test cases for the GUI
+- A Json module for data persistence with Jackson library
+- A Core module with the logic classes for the application
+- A UI module with the GUI classes for the application: controllers, fxml files and the App class
+- Checkstyle configuration files
+- Spotbugs configuration files
+- Jacoco configuration files
-- a contract between the members of the application team
+- A contract between the members of the application team
-- ReadME within the application directory
-- the discogolf application
-- app logic classes
-- FXML documents and images in resources directory
+- This readme file
+- PlantUML diagram

 ## Navigation through the repository